-At Level 3, students write one piece of end of semester coursework for each module, which accounts for 50% of the module mark.
-Formative feedback, oral or written, is typically given on this essay in an advisory essay tutorial with the lecturer before the essay is handed in; some modules instead use an innovative system of peer feedback sessions to improve student of essay-writing skills.
+At Level 3, students write one piece of end of semester coursework for each module which accounts for 50% of the module mark.
+Formative feedback, oral or written, is given on this essay in an advisory essay tutorial with the lecturer before the essay is handed in.
 Written summative and formative feedback is given by the lecturer on the final submission.
-All Level 3 modules are 20-credit modules and at present, coursework essays are between 3000 and 4000 words in length.
+All Level 3 modules are 20-credit modules and at present, coursework essays are between 2500 and 4000 words in length.
 Students also have the chance to write a Long Essay in connection with some of their Level 3 modules, an essay which accounts for 100% of their mark for that module.
 The lecturer gives advice on the gestation and drafting of Long Essays in at least two one-to-one meetings and then provides feedback, both summative and formative, on the final draft.
 At present, Long Essays are between 4500 and 6000 words in length.
-Students may also choose to take independent research-based Philosophical Projects modules, leading to Long Essays.